symfony/symfony-docs/security.rst

 That's it!
-If access is not granted, a special :class:`Symfony\\Component\\Security\\Core\\Exception\\AccessDeniedException` is thrown and no more code in your controller is executed.
+If access is not granted, a special :class:`Symfony\\Component\\Security\\Core\\Exception\\AccessDeniedException` is thrown and no more code in your controller is called.
 Then, one of two things will happen:

 1) If the user isn't logged in yet, they will be asked to log in (e.g. redirected